igrishaev/blog/_posts/2022-12-03-clojure-guide.md

 ## Lines and indentation

 Most of the time, use two spaces for indentation in your code.
 If you use Emacs and Cider, there is nothing to worry about: everything is held by the standard settings.
-Just press RET and TAB and the code is aligned as it should be:
+Just press RET and TAB and the code is aligned automatically:

 ~~~clojure
 (defn some-function [a b]